What news organizations are eligible?

 - A commitment to trust-building behaviors (transparency of process, transparency of article types)

 How much money does RFA put in?
 How much does the host organization put in?

 What’s the salary?

 This term refers to the money you raise in the community to support this reporting position.
 One of the goals of this program is to bring more local philanthropy in to support journalism.
 We also believe that successful news organizations will have to build stronger community support in general whether its through membership, subscriptions, events or philanthropy.
-So we do strongly encourage news organizations to involve the community to support the RFA corps member.
+So we strongly encourage news organizations to involve the community to support the RFA corps member.